 Can I complete the Foreign Language Requirement at another college?

 Yes.
 Only courses taught in traditional classroom settings qualify.
 Distance learning or hybrid methods of teaching are not permitted.

 The foreign language course must be equivalent to the 101-102 college level.
 At semester-based colleges, you will need the first two semesters of the foreign language or the first semester of intermediate.
 At a quarter-based college, you will need the first 3 quarters of the foreign language, or the first quarter of intermediate.

 Foreign languages not taught at Puget Sound are also eligible, as well as American Sign Language.
-Your specific courses must be approved on the Transfer Evaluation Request form by the university Transfer Evaluator.
+Your specific courses must be approved on the Transfer Evaluation Request form by the Assistant Registrar for Academic Records Evaluation.